 Electric vehicles (EVs) have been around for a long time, but their latest resurgence looks here to stay.
 They save drivers money on gasoline and maintenance, support the environment and deliver a quiet, smooth, fun ride.
-But the benefits to EV owners are only one part of the picture.
-The technology has much to offer electric co-ops as well, which are quickly becoming new vehicle fuel providers as people trade the gas pump for an electrical outlet.
+But the benefits to EV owners are only part of the picture.
+The technology has much to offer electric co-ops as well, which are quickly becoming new vehicle fuel providers as people trade in the gas pump for an electrical outlet.

 Why Co-ops Should Support Electric Vehicles

 For electric co-ops, which provide reliable, safe and affordable energy services to more than 42 million people across the U.S., EVs represent an opportunity to support their members and the local community, a core focus of the co-op business model.

 Below are several specific ways that EVs benefit co-ops and align with co-op principles.

 At a time when electricity demand is leveling off due to improvements in technology and energy efficiency, EVs represent a new load that can benefit co-ops and their members.
 Even though members may commute to work outside of co-op territories, studies show that the majority of charging occurs at home.
 Increasing kilowatt-hour (kWh) sales can assist with more cost-effective co-op management, which can spread revenue to support members.